-Cancer Genetics at USC Norris Comprehensive Cancer Center is paving the way for early detection and preventative strategies in cancer.
+Cancer Genetics at USC Norris Comprehensive Cancer Center is paving the way for early detection and preventive strategies in cancer.

 Approximately five to 10 percent of cancers develop out of hereditary risk.
 Early detection is key, which is why our advanced tactics and tools are meant give you and your family members the best approach to preventing and fighting cancer.